Table of Contents (click to expand)

 Another cool thing about Type C is that it offers a bi-directional power supply; in other words, you can charge your smartphone from your laptop and vice versa.

-Furthermore, USB-C supports the faster data transfer rates of USB 3.1 and can carry a video signal, making it more versatile than older USB types.
+Furthermore, USB-C supports the fastest data transfer rates available, including USB4 Version 2.0 (up to 80 Gbps), and can carry a video signal, making it far more versatile than older USB types.
 Due to these advantages, it’s becoming the standard connection type for many new devices.

 Type C, as mentioned before, is already widely used worldwide.
 As such, it is almost certain that every electronic device will support Type-C in the years to come.